 I built the itinerary this way: a week in Montreal, a week in Toronto, a week in Vancouver.
 Why so?
 I wanted to visit the French province, the capital-Montreal, to see how it differs from the English-speaking part.
 Further, the goal was to drive to Toronto by bus, see Niagara Falls and the famous CN Tower.
 From there, by plane to Vancouver.

 Well, from the listed cities it seemed to me less saturated.
-As it seemed to me, he loses both Toronto and Vancouver.
+As it seemed to me, it loses both Toronto and Vancouver.
 Another, very important point - it's more expensive!
-It is more expensive, if only because there is a constant need to pay the provincial tax and mandatory service charge for all services.
-Cafes, restaurants because of this, are 30% more expensive.
+It is more expensive, as there is a constant need to pay the provincial tax and mandatory service charge for all services.
+Because of this cafes, restaurants, are 30% more expensive.

-The impression of Montreal began negatively.
+Impression of Montreal was negatively.
 Arrived at the airport, then the road - some abandoned garages, old buildings of the suburbs painted graffiti.
-A lot of black taxi drivers.
 The big plus of Montreal was his stunned park.
 I went there regularly to run.
 In the city there is a river, the embankment is a plus.

 It's really huge!
 In general, I did not imagine it as it was what I saw.
 To go from Toronto for an hour and a half, for small towns with neat two-storey houses.
 Then when you drive up to the waterfall, across the road have built hotels, restaurants, casinos, in general, the whole city opposite the waterfall.
-I bought a ticket for a boat (a small ship), gave me a rainproof client's invisibility cloak, in which everyone dressed to not get wet.
+I bought a ticket for a boat (a small ship).
 But, I'm disappointed, get wet!
 Styling, hairstyles - everything will remain in the past.
 The waterfall is huge when you swim in a boat, it seems that it surrounds you from all sides, like a sugar cube thrown into a glass on which water is poured.

-Yes, the ship-boat is not the only means of transportation with which you can observe the waterfall.
+Yes, the ship-boat is not the only means of transport to observe the waterfall.
 This, let's say, the bottom view.
 Nearby there is a helicopter park, and there is an opportunity to look at all this miracle of nature from above.
 I traveled with a group, we had a tour organized, and we broke into groups of 7 people and went to the helicopter.
-It cost about $ 100 per person.
-In my helicopter were Russian and Japanese.
-Good guys are these Japanese.
-Cheerful, kind, it seems they are all easy and simple.
-They constantly so admire everything and speak in the incomprehensible.
+It cost about $100 per person.
 Of course, if you have the opportunity, ride a helicopter over Niagara.
-No matter how I describe the impressions, the turns that our pilot and kinds were making out, all of this will never convey emotions.
-Ride, see for yourself!
+No matter how I describe impressions, the turns that our pilot were making out, all of this will never convey emotions.

 Another feature of Niagara Falls is its location next to the vineyards, and after the boat and helicopter rides we were taken to a wine tasting.
 Once again I will note that everything is very neat.
-All these grape fields seemed to be combed, the bushes stand perfectly even.
-Here we arrived in the field, for us was a table, on which stood different bottles.
-All approached, tried, made smart faces, and talked with each other, who more like it.
+All these grape fields seemed to be combed, the bushes stand perfectly.
+When we arrived in the field, there was a table with different bottles.
+All approached, tried, made smart faces, and talked with each other.

 This city, in my opinion, deserves the greatest attention.
 My trip there began perfectly from the very beginning.
-Everything went on as ordered from the arrival at the airport.
+Everything went perfect from the arrival at the airport.
 It was not loaded, everything there is somehow comfortable and alludes to the general culture, traditions, features of the city.
 Leaving the building, there was no free taxi on the street, but there was a limousine.
-We got into a limousine, we were 5 people.
-We arrived at the hotel and, paying attention, paid for everything $ 20.
+We got into a limousine, there were 5 people.
+We arrived at the hotel and paid for everything $20.
 Our hotel was in the center.
 The city immediately had a feeling of comfort.
-Starting with people.
-All polite, friendly.
-The city is washed by the sea and around it an excellent embankment is made.
+People were polite, friendly.

-There are many bicyclists rolling on rollerblades and all that will fall.
+There are many bicyclists rolling on rollerblades.
 There are berths with yachts, and in the harbor a small floating airport with airplanes landing on the water is built.
-They perform the function of air taxi to the nearest major island of Victoria.
+It performs the function of air taxi to the nearest major island of Victoria.

 One of the symbols of the city is a tree - sequoia, and if you drive an hour from Vancouver, you can get to the local reserve where you raise fish.
 The place is made in the format of the museum.
 Further, if you move to the mountains, you can get into another sequo park where you can walk along suspension bridges that run from tree to tree.
-Really you begin to realize all their power.
+You begin to realize all their power.
 The length of the longest suspension bridge is 140 meters and it passes at an altitude of 70 meters above the river.
-Bridges are everywhere: on rocks, on trees, over a gorge.
+Bridges are everywhere: on rocks, on trees.

-Another amazing feature of the city that in its waters come whales and whales.
+Another amazing feature of the city that in its waters come whales.
 Here you can organize sea tours to places where you can see these amazing animals.
-Sail on the boat there for two hours.
-On the sea trip itself is very entertaining.
-We sailed between small islands on which dachas of different not poor people were built, where you can get to only by water.
-Near the islets moored yachts from small to large.
-Swam wild islands, on which huge sea lions roar.
+Sail on the boat for two hours.
+Sea trip is very entertaining.
+We sailed between small islands.
 All the way we were accompanied by a fur seal, and the guide on a boat told us about the sea inhabitants in English.
 A surprising feature is that many of them have their own names.
-In general, you swim, you float, they tell you, they tell you, until someone screams: the orc, the orca (killer whale from the English.) !!!